Ministry for the Environment (New Zealand): Origins

+Policy and implementation

-The Ministry for the Environment has introduced several policies to address climate change and protect New Zealand’s natural environment.
+The Ministry for the Environment was responsible for implementing Government policy to address climate change and protect New Zealand's natural environment.
 The Zero Carbon Act, passed in 2019, sets a framework for reducing greenhouse gas emissions and achieving net-zero carbon emissions by 2050.
-The act established the Climate Change Commission, which is a crown entity that provides independent advice to the government on emissions reduction targets and strategies.
-The commission has been criticised by Greenpeace for not going far enough when making recommendations for agricultural methane reduction.
+The Act established the Climate Change Commission, which is a crown entity that provides independent advice to the government on emissions reduction targets and strategies.
+The Commission has been criticised by Greenpeace for not going far enough when making recommendations for agricultural methane reduction.

 In July 2025, an independent reference group established by the Ministry released several recommendations for the Government's climate mitigation policies.
 These proposed policies included halting buy-outs for homes damaged by floods and other weather-related events over a 20-year transition period and adopting a "beneficiary pay" model towards adaptation measures such as flood schemes, sea walls and blue-green infrastructure.
 Victoria University of Wellington emeritus professor Jonathan Boston described the proposed phasing out of the Government's "buy out" policy for weather-damaged homes as "morally bankrupt."